Imperfect Software

 open in emacs and extract the post codes.
 I couldn't get multi-line

-replace-regexp to work, re-builder successfully highlighted the
+to work, re-builder

-line but replace-regexp failed to match the same regex.
+failed to match the same regex.
 Oh well, I

 just want to hack this out so keyboard macros did the job.